 Occasional guests are welcome, but only with the agreement of your flatmates, and for a maximum of three nights in any term.
 Please ensure your guest signs the register in Reception so that we have a record of who is in the building if there should be an emergency.
 The behaviour of your guest is your responsibility, so please show consideration for the other residents of Heathfield.
 If your guest causes any damage, you will be held responsible.

 Please always meet guests at the front door and, for the security of all our residents, never reveal the inner door code to anyone, even your most trusted guests.

 The laundry room has token-operated washing machines and dryers, and there are drying lines in the central garden.
-The tokens are on sale from Reception during opening hours (9–11am and 5–7pm).
+The tokens are on sale from Reception during opening hours (Monday to Friday, 9–11am and 5–7pm).

-The iron in the laundry room is free to use, but please remember to switch it off at the wall!
+The iron in the laundry room is free to use.
+Please remember to switch it off at the wall!

 We encourage you make contact with your flatmates before moving in by joining our private Facebook group Heathfield Norwich students.
 Your membership will be approved promptly.

 Living in community with others brings both benefits and responsibilities.
 We ask all our residents to take note of the following points:

 • Not everyone likes the same music, so don’t impose yours on your next-door, upstairs or downstairs neighbours.
 If you can hear your music from outside your room, others probably can too.